savg92/karaoke-queue/plan.md

   - [x] Use React Query's `useMutation` to call these actions from the UI, handling loading states and providing optimistic updates for a seamless UX.
 - [x] **Integrate YouTube API:**
   - [x] Get a YouTube Data API v3 key from the Google Cloud Console and add it to `.env.local`.
   - [x] Create a Next.js Route Handler at `/app/api/youtube-search/route.ts`.
-This route should be protected and only accessible by authenticated hosts.
+    - [x] The route accepts `songTitle` and `artist` as query parameters.
+    - [x] It constructs a search query in the format: `"[Song Title]" "[Artist]" karaoke`.
+    - [x] It uses the YouTube Data API to fetch the top 3-5 search results with fallback mock data.
+  - [x] **Component Breakdown:**
+    - [x] `YouTubeSearch.tsx`: A general component for manual YouTube searches.
+    - [x] `YouTubeCard.tsx`: A component to display a single YouTube result with thumbnail, title, channel info, and action buttons (Watch/Select).
+    - [x] `AutoYouTubeSearch.tsx`: Specialized component for automatic search that displays 3-5 results.
-  - [x] On the dashboard, when a singer is marked as "Singing," trigger a fetch to this API route and display the top 3 results in a `YouTubeCard.tsx` component.
+  - [x] On the dashboard, when a singer is "up next" (i.e., next in line with QUEUED status and position 1), the `AutoYouTubeSearch` component is rendered, automatically triggering the search and displaying the top 3-5 results with video thumbnails, titles, and links for the host to choose from.
 - [x] **Implement QR Code Generation:**
   - [x] Install `qrcode.react`: `bun add qrcode.react`.
   - [x] Add a button on the dashboard that opens a `shadcn/ui` `<Dialog>`.